plyush1993/Multistudy-experiments-with-Multiple-batches/README.md

 3).
 Multicore machine learning with variables importance ranking and automated feature selection.

 4).
 Unsupervised learning projection, clustering tendency validation and plots generating and saving.

+Contact:
+Please send any comment, suggestion or question you may have to the author (Mr. Ivan Plyushchenko), email: plyushchenko.ivan@gmail.com.